 If you can relate to even just a few of the twenty signs listed here, it is likely that you will benefit from working on your time management.

-If you’d like to receive notifications of new posts as they are published, go ahead and subscribe and I’ll make sure I ping you an email to let you know.
+If you’d like to receive notifications of new posts as they are published, go ahead and hit the button to subscribe and I’ll make sure I ping you an email to let you know.